Is a 24-inch 1440p monitor sharp? PPI and fractional scaling guide

-A 24-inch 1440p monitor delivers 122.41 PPI — genuinely high density for a desktop panel.
-This is the territory where text starts to look print-quality at normal desk distance and sub-pixel rendering artefacts become essentially invisible to the eye.
+A 24-inch 1440p monitor delivers 122.41 PPI, genuinely high density for a desktop panel.
+This is the territory where text starts to look print-quality at normal desk distance and sub-pixel rendering artifacts become essentially invisible to the eye.

 Calculator